Stacked glass payment cards with a dinar symbol, ancient facade silhouette, and Jordanian flag

 Alternative identification: Jordanian passport (Jawaz Al-Safar Al-Urdunni, جواز السفر الأردني).
 Proof of address via utility bills from JEPCO (Jordan Electric Power Company), Miyahuna (Amman water utility), EDCO (Electricity Distribution Company) for southern governorates, or bank statements from Arab Bank (Jordan's largest, founded 1930), Housing Bank for Trade and Finance, Jordan Ahli Bank, Cairo Amman Bank, or Bank al Etihad.

-Jordan's SANAD digital identity platform is being expanded for financial services verification, which could streamline future KYC processes with international crypto card providers.
+Jordan's SANAD digital identity platform is being expanded for financial services verification, which could make future KYC easier with international crypto card providers.
 The 2025 VASP law's KYC requirements are designed to be interoperable with international standards, which should improve approval rates for Jordanian applicants.

 Spending Tips for Jordan